adity303/Customer-Churn-Analysis/README.md

 Edit
 jupyter notebook
 Open Customer_Churn_Analysis.ipynb and execute the cells step by step.
-🤝 Contribution
-👨‍💻 Contributions are welcome!
-Feel free to fork this repository, create a pull request, or report issues.

 📜 License
 This project is open-source and available under the MIT License.